-Such speculation aside, there's one thing we can say for definite about the Godzilla trailer: it shows off a distinctive and thoroughly confident visual style.
-Before Godzilla, Gareth Edwards' first film was Monsters, a romance and road-trip drama which happened to have giant monsters as its backdrop.
-It was a stunning-looking film made for very little money, and in the Godzilla trailer, we're given a look at what the same director can achieve with Hollywood-level production values.
+Such speculation aside, there’s one thing we can say for definite about the Godzilla trailer: it shows off a distinctive and thoroughly confident visual style.
+Before Godzilla, Gareth Edwards’ first movie was Monsters, a romance and road-trip drama which happened to have giant monsters as its backdrop.
+It was a stunning-looking movie made for very little money, and in the Godzilla trailer, we’re given a look at what the same director can achieve with Hollywood-level production values.

-This doesn't appear to be a disaster movie in the usual glossy blockbuster mode.
-Look at the way splashes of crimson ring out against black skies and intense shadows, and appear repeatedly throughout, from the red of the seats in a crumbling train carriage to claret-coloured light enveloping Juliette Binoche's face.
-Admittedly, these are only brief glimpses of a two-hour plus film, but they hint at an artistic intelligence at work rather than something thrown together by filmmakers without a clue.
+This doesn’t appear to be a disaster movie in the usual glossy blockbuster mode.
+Look at the way splashes of crimson ring out against black skies and intense shadows, and appear repeatedly throughout, from the red of the seats in a crumbling train carriage to claret-coloured light enveloping Juliette Binoche’s face.
+Admittedly, these are only brief glimpses of a two-hour plus movie, but they hint at an artistic intelligence at work rather than something thrown together by filmmakers without a clue.

 Godzilla is glimpsed only a couple of times, with his distinctive scaled back picked out by flashes of lightning at the one minute mark, and a silhouette of his howling profile bringing the trailer to a close.
-That final shot, along with one memorable aerial scene of a flattened train in the desert, appear to have been taken from the two-year-old Comic-Con trailer mentioned earlier, which could mean they'll appear in the finished film, too.
+That final shot, along with one memorable aerial scene of a flattened train in the desert, appear to have been taken from the two-year-old Comic-Con trailer mentioned earlier, which could mean they’ll appear in the finished movie, too.

 This coy introduction of Godzilla, with the trailer showing his power to inspire shock and awe rather than lingering on the beast himself, shows the kind of confidence we’re hoping to see in the rest of its marketing.
 It’s refreshing to see a trailer which doesn’t rely on the usual aural assault to keep viewers interested; look, for example at the mid-point.
 It’s here, as we see Bryan Cranston (we think) run down a corridor, that the usual “Braahhm” sound effects should kick in – but instead, there’s silence.

-It's a trailer heavy on atmosphere and light on spoiler-filled details.
+It’s a trailer heavy on atmosphere and light on spoiler-filled details.
 And most importantly, it introduces a new iteration of Godzilla that Ishiro Honda himself would surely be impressed by.
-The 1954 film tapped into the psyche of a nation left reeling by the power of the atom bomb, but it also dwelt on a much older, more universal fear.
+The 1954 movie tapped into the psyche of a nation left reeling by the power of the atom bomb, but it also dwelt on a much older, more universal fear.